 Brocade's products are made by such contract electronics manufacturers as Hon Hai Precision (Foxconn Electronics), Accton Wireless Broadband, Motorola, and Quanta Computer.
 The company also relies on Flextronics International for service repair.

-The US is the company's largest market, accounting for just more than 60% of sales.
-Outside the US, it gets a quarter of sales from the EMEA region.
-The Asia-Pacific region accounts for more than 10% of revenue, with Japan that region's largest market.
+The US is the company's largest market, accounting for just less than 60% of sales.
+Outside the US, it gets 27% of sales from the EMEA region.
+The Asia-Pacific region accounts for more than 12% of revenue, with Japan that region's largest market.

 Sales & Marketing